kampaitees/Linear-Regression/README.md

 # Linear-Regression
-This repository will contain all the stuffs related to Linear Regression
+This repository will contain all codes and projects related to Linear Regression